My Quiet Kitchen

 • layered into pasta bakes

-• added to mashed potatoes
+• stirred into mashed potatoes

 • added to slow cooker vegan mac and cheese!